Lloyd Austin: Nomination and confirmation

 The Senate Armed Services Committee held a confirmation hearing for Austin on January 19, 2021.
 On January 21, Congress granted Austin a waiver of the seven-year requirement by a 326–78 vote in the House and a 69–27 vote in the Senate.
 He was confirmed by the Senate in a 93–2 vote on January 22, 2021.
 Republican senators Josh Hawley and Mike Lee were the only "no" votes.
-Upon his confirmation and swearing-in later that day, Austin became the first black secretary of defense.
-Austin took office on January 22, 2021, after being sworn in by a Defense Department official, and was sworn in ceremonially by Vice President Kamala Harris on January 25, 2021.
+Upon his confirmation and swearing-in later that day, Austin became the first African American Secretary of Defense.
+Austin took office on January 22, 2021, after being sworn in by a Defense Department official, and was later sworn in ceremonially by Vice President Kamala Harris on January 25, 2021.

 Tenure

-Several days after assuming office as Secretary of Defense, Austin visited the National Guard deployed to Washington D.C.
-Austin praised the Guard for protecting the Capitol in the days after the 2021 attack.
-During a press conference, he confirmed that the National Guard was expected to leave the U.S. Capitol within weeks and that there would be no further requests from federal authorities or lawmakers to keep the National Guard's troops in the Capitol complex following their March departure.
-Austin would subsequently order the troops stay through May.
+Upon assuming the office, Austin announced his top three priorities for the Defense Department in a memorandum issued to all DoD employees.
+It stated in part: As the Secretary of Defense, I am committed to ensuring that the Department develops the right people, priorities, and purpose of mission to continue to defend our Nation from enemies foreign and domestic.
+This will require aligning our priorities and capabilities to a changing and dynamic threat landscape.
+We will do so in a way that is based on a sober assessment of our strategic needs and recognize the importance of building and sustaining a strong workforce and unity within our Department, across the Nation and with our allies and partners around the world.
+Three priorities – defending the Nation, taking care of our people, and succeeding through teamwork – will guide our efforts.

+On March 28, 2023, Austin testified before the Senate Armed Services Committee on DoD's Budget Request for Fiscal Year 2024 and the Future Years Defense Program.
+In his opening statement he reiterated the objectives of the 2022 National Defense Strategy (NDS):

-Part of Austin's primary agenda as Secretary of Defense was the Department of Defense's plan—in coordination with Anthony Fauci, the chief medical advisor to the president—to confront the COVID-19 pandemic within the department.
+Part of Austin's primary agenda as secretary of defense was the DoD's plan to confront the COVID-19 pandemic within the department.
 Austin's first step was to urge service members to get vaccinated, especially after the revelation that almost one-third of active-duty service members had turned down the opportunity to get administered the vaccine.
 In order to tout the safety of the coronavirus vaccine, Austin took the vaccine himself and also emphasized that taking the coronavirus vaccine will prevent disease among the troops, particularly those who were deployed overseas.
-On February 24, 2021, Austin visited U.S. Northern Command, Los Angeles, which is coordinating an immunization effort in the area in cooperation with the Federal Emergency Management Agency, to further investigate the fight against COVID-19.

-Among his early political acts as Secretary of Defense, Austin removed former president Trump's appointees from the Pentagon advisory boards.
-As part of a review, he ordered their resignations, most notably former House Speaker Newt Gingrich and former Trump campaign manager Corey Lewandowski.
-Many of those removed were last minute political appointees after the 2020 election.
-On February 19, 2021, Austin directed his staff to gather more information about a viral TikTok video from a female Marine regarding a sexual misconduct case.
-On January 2, 2022, Austin announced that he tested positive for COVID-19 after experiencing symptoms at home.
-He received a COVID-19 vaccine booster in early October 2021.